akrumel/f.lux/README.md

 This assumes you are using [npm](https://www.npmjs.com/) as your package manager.

+### Documentation

+See the [Documentation](https://github.com/akrumel/f.lux/tree/master/docs/README.md) for an introduction to f.lux features and a thorough tutorial.

-### Coming Soon
+### Todo

-Documentation, examples, and test cases.
+* Unit test